RedMarcher/ML-Project/README.md

 ## SETUP
 1. Start venv.
 2. Install requirements `pip install -r requirements.txt`
+3. Nivida drivers may take some time and sometimes have trouble.
+3. cd into backend and run "app.py"
+4. Ctrl click on the link in terminal.

 ## Maintence
 If more dependencies are added please use the following command to add to the requirements.